 Biblical Theology

 Introduction to biblical interpretation.
 Analysis of relationship of author, text, and reader in the interpretive process.
-Analysis of biblical books using sound exegetical method: within their original cultural contexts and attending to genre and whole book context.
+Analysis of biblical books using sound exegetical method, within their original cultural and literary contexts.
+Summarization and exploration of overarching biblical story.
 Application of scriptural messages to contemporary contexts, respectfully engaging realities of human diversity.

 BT 670 • Directed Study in Biblical Theology 1-9 Credits